Drag000/AdsBook/README.md

 `GET` `/auth/logout/` including token - Loggout.
 Response with status 200, "Successfully logged out.".

 ### Ads app
-You need to send an authorized request.
+You need to send an authorized request for all endpoints below.

 **Endpoints**

 `POST` `/ads/create/` - Create ad.
 Response with status 201, and ad deitals.